Hyundai Tucson MPG By Year & Gas Mileage

 Is the Hyundai Tucson fuel-efficient?

 Yes, the Hyundai Tucson is considered fuel-efficient for a five-seat compact SUV.
-With an EPA-estimated 28 MPG (Combined) with FWD,1 the Tucson sits at the fueleconomy.gov average.4 AWD Tucson trims earn slightly lower MPG, though not by a significant margin.
-The 2025 Hyundai Tucson MPG is further supported by a 14.5-gallon fuel tank.
+With up to an EPA-estimated 28 MPG (Combined),1 the Tucson sits at the EPA's fuel economy average.5 AWD Tucson trims earn slightly lower MPG, though not by a significant margin.
+The 2026 Hyundai Tucson MPG is further supported by a 14.3-gallon fuel tank.

 How far can you drive a Hyundai Tucson when the gas light comes on?